conechmuadong/introvert-garden/README.md

 # (c) Copyright

-Copyright (C) 2023 by The Introvert
+Copyright (C) 2023 by The Introverts

 Redistribution, modification or use of this software in source or binary forms is permitted as long as the files maintain this copyright.
 Users are permitted to modify this and use it to learn, study about smart agriculture systems, improve their embedded software and mobile app.
 The Introverts are not liable for any misuse of this material.